-An External Review is a review of the Complaint or Grievance decision conducted by a certified review entity (CRE) appointed by the PID BMC.
+An External Review is a review of a Complaint or Grievance by a doctor chosen by the Pennsylvania Department of Health.

 A Fair Hearing is a hearing conducted by the Department of Human Services' (DHS) Bureau of Hearings and Appeals or a Department designee.
 A Member must file a Complaint or Grievance with the BH-MCO and receive a decision on the Complaint or Grievance before filing a request for a Fair Hearing.
-If the BH-MCO failed to provide written notice of a Complaint or Grievance decision within the specified time frames, the Member is deemed to have exhausted the Complaint Grievance process and may request a Fair Hearing.
+If the BH-MCO failed to provide written notice of a Complaint or Grievance decision within the specified time frames, the Member is deemed to have exhausted the Complaint and Grievance process and may request a Fair Hearing.